-Ecology – in the field and in the lab:
+Field Ecology – in the field and in the lab:

-Principles of Biology:
+Principles and Biology:

 Principles of Biology is an integral part of many majors’ undergraduate careers including nursing, psychology, and education majors.
 In addition, it is often the class where many students decide they want to study biology for the long term.
 As a non-majors biology class it is extremely challenging and creativity in teaching methods is a necessity to maintain interest in a course that covers all aspects biological life and how it functions.
 Click here for a sample song I sing to my classes about mitosis.

 Arbor 49er was created to optimize student interaction with their local ecosystem while simultaneously enhancing the skill set of ecology students.
 Many universities have representative tree species labeled throughout campus and are even nationally recognized arboretums.
 In an effort to put “UNCC’s trees on the map” so to speak I created the initiative termed Arbor 49er.
 49 representative tree species on the campus of the University of North Carolina at Charlotte were selected by myself and students in my Fall 2012 Ecology Lab.
 Pictures of the species were taken and exported to the appropriate cartographic locations in Google Earth.
 Demographic data were gathered on the trees and descriptions were written for each tree species.
 Thus, an interactive map was created.
 For more information on the evolution and collaboration of this project click the Arbor 49er tab above.
 Downloadable Google Earth files can be assessed via the Arbor 49er tab in either fully descriptive or mystery tree hunt form as well.
 A hard copy brochure is available and permanent brass signs are now in place!